Paying For Needed Services

 dss.sd.gov

 Economic Assistance programs help low income individuals, families, children, pregnant women, people with disabilities and the elderly by providing medical, nutritional, financial, and case management services.
-Apply at your local office of Department of Social Services, Division of Economic Assistance.

 Governor's House Program